pycom/pycom-documentation/chapter/advance/cli.md

 {% hint style='info' %}
 This is the only command that does not require any additional parameters.

-All other commands require that **the serial port is specified either through the -p / --port option or through environment variable ESPPORT**
+All other commands require that **the serial port is specified either through the `-p` / `--port` option or through environment variable `ESPPORT`**
-You can optionally specify the speed either through -s / --speed or via environment variable ESPBAUD.
-The default speed is 921600.
-The maximum speed for read operations on PIC based expansion boards & shields is 230400.
+You can optionally specify the speed either through `-s` / `--speed` or via environment variable `ESPBAUD`.
+The default speed is `921600`.
+The maximum speed for read operations on PIC based expansion boards & shields is `230400`.
 The speed will be reduced automatically if necessary.

 ### Special note for Expansion Board 2.0

-You will need to have a **jumper wire** connected between`P2`and`GND`to use any of the commands below.
+You will need to have a **jumper wire** connected between `G23` and `GND` to use any of the commands below.
 You will also need to **press the reset button** either before running each command or at least before running the first command.
-To avoid having to press the reset button again after each command, you can use the -c / --continuation option.
-The first command connecting to the device **MUST NOT** use the -c / --continuation option.
-This is to make sure a program called _stub_ is uploaded onto the device.
-This _stub_ cannot be uploaded more than once, so you need to tell the cli tool that the _stub_ is already running, which is done through using the -c / --continuation option.
+To avoid having to press the reset button again after each command, you can use the `-c` / `--continuation` option.
+The first command connecting to the device **MUST NOT** use the `-c` / `--continuation` option.
+This is to make sure a program called `_stub_` is uploaded onto the device.
+This `_stub_` cannot be uploaded more than once, so you need to tell the cli tool that the `_stub_` is already running, which is done through using the `-c` / `--continuation` option.
 {% endhint %}

 ### chip_id
 Shows the unique ID of the ESP32 on the connected module.

 ```
 usage: pycom-fwtool-cli  -p PORT exit [-h]